 Lifestyle:

-Habitat: Commonly four in brush and heavy undergrowth in forests, parks, wooded suburban areas and gardens.
+Habitat: Commonly four in brush and heavy undergrowth in forests,

 Diet: Primarily spiders and insects; eats some berries and seeds.